Space actions

 ) external;

-: The address of the voter.proposalId
+• voter: The address of the voter.

-: The unique ID of the proposal in the space.
-IDs are assigned incrementally to proposals based on when the proposal was created.choice
+• proposalId: The unique ID of the proposal in the space.
+IDs are assigned incrementally to proposals based on when the proposal was created.

-: An array of voting strategies that should be iterated through to calculate the voter's voting power.
+• userVotingStrategies: An array of voting strategies that should be iterated through to calculate the voter's voting power.
 The strategies in this array must be whitelisted by the space however there is no requirement to pass all of the whitelisted strategies.
-This could be useful when a user knows that they only have voting power on a subset of the whitelisted strategies and therefore can save gas by only passing strategies that they know they have non zero voting power on.metadataURI
+This could be useful when a user knows that they only have voting power on a subset of the whitelisted strategies and therefore can save gas by only passing strategies that they know they have non zero voting power on.

-: The metadata URI for the vote.
+• metadataURI: The metadata URI for the vote.

 Since the vote is cast via an authenticator, the exact external interface for casting a vote will depend on the interface of the chosen authenticator.

-function on the space will call the execution strategy with the proposal state along with the execution payload.
-The execution strategy will then use the proposal state to compute the status of the proposal.If the proposal status is deemed to be
+Calling the execute function on the space will call the execution strategy with the proposal state along with the execution payload.
+The execution strategy will then use the proposal state to compute the status of the proposal.

-then the payload will be automatically executed by the strategy.If the proposal status is not
+If the proposal status is deemed to be Accepted, then the payload will be automatically executed by the strategy.

-), then the transaction will revert.
-Note that there is no caller authentication on execute
+If the proposal status is not Accepted (or VotingPeriodAccepted), then the transaction will revert.
+Note that there is no caller authentication on execute, simply call theexecute method on the Space contract directly:

-method on the Space contract directly:function execute(uint256 proposalId, bytes calldata executionPayload) external;
+function execute(uint256 proposalId, bytes calldata executionPayload) external;

-: The ID of the proposal.executionPayload
+• proposalId: The ID of the proposal.

-We provide the following view function to access the proposal status at any time. .
+We provide the following view function to access the proposal status at any time.

 function getProposalStatus(uint256 proposalId) external view returns (ProposalStatus proposalStatus);

-The status of a proposal is actually defined by the execution strategy chosen rather than the space itself, therefore this query actually makes an internal call to the execution strategy of the proposal.
+The status of a proposal is actually defined by the chosen Execution strategy rather than the space itself, therefore this query actually makes an internal call to the Execution strategy of the proposal.
 Refer to the execution strategies section for more information.

-: The ID of the proposal to query.voter
+• proposalId: The ID of the proposal to query.

-: The status of a proposal at the timestamp when queried.
-This function will send an internal call to thegetProposalStatus
+• proposalStatus: The status of a proposal at the timestamp when queried.
+This function will send an internal call to the getProposalStatus method on the Execution strategy.
+Refer to the Execution Strategy section for more information.

 The Space contract implements ERC-4824 which is a standard URI and JSON schema for DAOs, focusing on relating on-chain and off-chain representations of membership and proposals.
 More information can be found here.
-The standard adds a
+The standard adds a daoURI string to the space settings which can be queried using the following interface:

 function daoURI() external view returns (string _daoURI);